Let's look at the key reasons that are pushing ING Groep N.V. (ING) to new highs

 ING Groep N.V.
 (NYSE: ING) Trading Performance Indicators

-Check out the current performance indicators for ING Groep N.V.
-(ING).
-In the past quarter, the stock posted a price to sales ratio for the trailing twelve months stands at 1.70.
+You can see what ING Groep N.V.
+(ING) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a price to sales ratio for the trailing twelve months stands at 1.65.

 Technical Analysis of ING Groep N.V.
 (ING)

-Analysing the last 5-days average volume posted by the [ING Groep N.V., ING], we can find that recorded value of 4.69 million was lower than the volume posted last year of 6.55 million.
-As of the previous 9 days, the stock’s Stochastic %D was 83.05%.
-Additionally, its Average True Range was 0.32.
+Compared to the last year’s volume of 6.45 million, its volume of 3.78 million showed lagged in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 89.78%.
+Additionally, its Average True Range was 0.28.

-At the time of writing, stock’s 50-day Moving Average is $10.06, while its 200-day Moving Average is $12.31.
-Now, the first resistance to watch is $9.63.
-This is followed by the second major resistance level at $9.72.
-The third major resistance level sits at $9.81.
-If the price goes on to break the first support level at $9.44, it is likely to go to the next support level at $9.35.
-Now, if the price goes above the second support level, the third support stands at $9.26.
+At the time of writing, stock’s 50-day Moving Average is $10.04, while its 200-day Moving Average is $12.18.
+Nevertheless, the first resistance level for the watch stands at $9.71 in the near term.
+At $9.78, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $9.85.
+If the price goes on to break the first support level at $9.57, it is likely to go to the next support level at $9.50.
+Now, if the price goes above the second support level, the third support stands at $9.43.

 ING Groep N.V.
 (NYSE: ING) Key Stats